The American Heart Association, the leading voluntary health organization focused on heart

 and brain health for all, embraced the new normal, taking its iconic Greater Washington Region Heart Walk, traditionally held on the National Mall, online for a digital experience.
 Held over the weekend of November 6-8 participants were able to complete all activities from anywhere – their homes and neighborhoods – and many shared their experience on the Heart Walk Facebook event page.

 This year, the campaign saw higher participation than 2019 in spite of the challenges brought on by the pandemic.
 A total of 470 teams & 3,149 walkers registered from 90 contributing organizations, with a record percentage of participants raising funds.
 Registrants were also actively engaged in the 30-Day Step Challenge presented by Sheehy Auto Stores.
-Nearly one third of participants downloaded the Heart Walk app and logged 888,847,052 steps which is the equivalent of over 420,000 miles.
+Nearly one third of participants downloaded the Heart Walk app and logged 88,847,052 steps which is the equivalent of over 42,000 miles.
+That’s nearly two laps around the equator!
 The Heart Walk’s Executives with Heart campaign, comprised of local leaders who pledge to donate or raise $5,000, also broke Greater Washington region records.
 Over 100 people took part in the challenge, raising over $500,000.
 To date, the Greater Washington Heart Walk has raised $1.6 million in support of the American Heart Association.

 The Walk broke yet another local record this year, with the Greater Washington Region’s first